sematic-ai/sematic/docs/advanced-features.md

 that reuse the same cached funcs, or to  invalidate the cache. this namespace can either be a string, or a `Callable` which takes as input the root [Future](glossary.md#future) and returns a string.
-This `Callable` will be executed immediately after the Resolution starts.
+This `Callable` will be executed immediately after the Pipeline Run starts.

 In order to enable this behavior: